 The mortgage investments are assessed at each reporting date to determine whether there is objective evidence of expected credit losses.
 The ECL model requires the recognition of credit losses based on 12 months of expected losses for performing loans (Stage 1) and the recognition of lifetime expected losses on performing loans that have experienced a significant increase in credit risk since origination (Stage 2).
-The Company recognized an additional provision for mortgage investment losses in the amount of \$20,000 for the nine month period ended September 30, 2020.
+As at March 31, 2020, a provision for expected credit losses on the mortgage investments was recorded as \$10,000.